On the automorphism group of non-necessarily normal affine toric varieties: Preliminaries

 \subsection{Cancellative monoids}

-By a semigroup we mean to a nonempty set $S$ with an associative binary operation $+\colon S\times S\rightarrow S$ where $+(m,m')$ will be denoted by $m+m'$.
-An element $e$ in a semigroup $S$ is an identity if for every $m\in S$, the equations $e+m=m$ and $m+e=m$ hold.
-If such identity exists it is unique and will be denoted by $0$.
-Semigroups with identity will be called monoids.
+A semigroup is a non-empty set $S$ with an associative binary operation $+\colon S\times S\rightarrow S$ where $+(m,m')$ will be denoted by $m+m'$.
+An element $0\in S$ is an identity if for every $m\in S$, the equations $0+m=m$ and $m+0=m$ hold.
+If such identity exists it is unique.
+Semigroups with identity are called monoids.
 A monoid is called commutative if $m+m'=m'+m$ for all $m,m'\in S$.
 All monoids in this paper will be assumed to be commutative without explicitly mention it.
 A monoid is cancellative if for every $m,m',m''\in S$ with $m+m'=m+m''$ we have $m'=m''$.
-An affine monoids is a finitely generated commutative monoid $S$ that admits an embedding in $\ZZ^{n}$ for some integer $n\geq 0$.
+An affine monoid is a finitely generated commutative monoid $S$ that admits an embedding in $\ZZ^{n}$ for some integer $n\geq 0$.